QuestNetwork/quest-os-js/README.md

 };
 ```

-Boots the operating system.
 The NPM package of 0.9.2 currently unfortunately expects:

 ```
 import { ElectronService } from 'ngx-electron';